 KPMG's International Case Competition (KICC) is a chance for students to challenge yourself to solve a real business issue and an opportunity to meet new people across the globe.

 There is no VAT system in Angola at this time.
-However, there is a consumption tax which to some extent substitutes VAT.
+However, there is a consumption tax which, to some extent, substitutes VAT.
 Consumption tax is levied on: importation of goods, local production of goods and a range of services(e.g. consultancy services, tourism services).
-The rate for goods varies from 2 percent to 30 percent with the general rate being 10 percent.
+The rate for goods varies from 2 percent to 30 percent, with the general rate being 10 percent.
 The rate for services is either 5 percent or 10 percent.

 The standard rate of VAT is 20 percent.
 There is also a 0 percent rate which applies to, for example, the export of goods from Armenia, the provision of services, the place of supply for which is outside Armenia, the maintenance of aircraft serving international flights, and the sale of goods in duty free shops in airports.
 Certain supplies of goods and services are exempt from VAT, for example the sale of magazines and newspapers, scientific research work, the provision of most types of financial services, insurance, and reinsurance activity.

 The standard rate of VAT is 20 percent.
 VAT reduced rates of10 percent and 12 percent are applicable on some supplies.

 lThe standard rate of VAT is 15 percent.
-There are reduced rates of 10 percent, 9 percent, 6 percent, 5.5 percent, 5 percent, 4 percent, 2.25 percent, 2 percent, 1.5 percent, and 0 percent which apply to, for example certain categories of airconditioned bus, and railway service (10 percent); restaurants (without AC), retailers of furniture (production stage) (6 percent); construction firm (5.5 percent); electricity distributor, own branded readymade garments retailers (5 percent); motor vehicles garage and workshop, producer of film or photo studio/shop, dockyard, carriers without petroleum, immigration advisers, English medium schools, and information Technology Enabled Services(ITES) (4.5 percent); supplies of goods and services throughparticipation in a tender/quotation and buyers of auctioned goods (4 percent); pathological laboratory work, supplies of goods and services by hospitals and maintenance and cleaning of building floors/premises, dental medical centers, petroleum carriers (2.25 percent); goldsmith or silversmith (2 percent); land developer,construction of apartments (1.5 percent); VAT exemptions include, for example, certain food items (such as meat, fish, potatoes, vegetable, and fruits); raw jute; social welfare, culture, training, and rehabilitation services; and agricultural development.
+There are reduced rates of 10 percent, 9 Percent, 7.5 percent, 6 percent, 5.5 percent, 5 percent, 4.5 percent, 4 percent, 2.25 percent, 1.5 percent, and 0 percent which apply to, for examplecertain categories of air conditioned bus, launch and railway services (10 percent); rental premises (9 percent) sponsorship services (7.5 percent), restaurants (without airconditioning, furniture distributors - manufacturing stage) (6 percent), construction firms (5.5 percent), electricity distributors, seller of own branded ready-made garments sellers (5 percent), motor vehicle garages and workshops, producers of film or photo studio/shops, dockyards, carriers without petroleum, immigration advisers, English medium schools and Information Technology Enabled Services(ITES) (4.5 percent); supplies of goods and services throughparticipation in a tender/quotation and buyers of auctioned goods, furniture distributors at distribution stage (4 percent); petroleum carriers (2.25 percent); goldsmith or silversmith (2 percent); and Land developers,construction of apartments (1.5 percent).
+Exempt from VAT are certain food items (such as meat, fish, potatoes, vegetable, and fruits); raw jute; social welfare, culture, training, and rehabilitation services; and agricultural development.

 The standard rate of VAT (taxe sur la valeur ajoutée: TVA/ belasting over de toegevoegde waarde: BTW) is 21 percent.
 There are reduced rates of 12 percent, 6 percent and 0 percent.
-The 12 percent rate applies to, for example social housing (as from 1 January 2007, 6 percent in certain circumstances), restaurant and catering services (not drinks), fytofarmacie, and margarine.
+The 12 percent rate applies to, for example social housing (as from 1 January 2007, 6 percent in certain circumstances), restaurant and catering services (not drinks), agrochemicals, margarine.
 Most food and drinks, books, pharmaceuticals, hotel and camping accommodations,passenger transportation, refurbishment works to privatedwellings (under certain conditions) and agricultural services are charged at a 6 percent rate.
 Newspapers and periodicals published (under certain conditions) are charged with 0 percent.
-Supplies of certain goods and services are exempt from VAT, for example financial services, letting ofimmovable property, hospital services, medical care and cultural activities.
+Suppliers of certain goods and services are exempt from VAT, for example financial services, letting ofimmovable property, hospital services, medical care and cultural activities.